[?] Subscribe To This Site

 It was not until 1965 that the Netherland Dwarf arrived in the USA.
 The purpose for the original imports was to improve the Polish rabbit breed in the US.
 The same fascination with Netherlands soon began to consume Americans.
 The ARBA recognized the Netherland Dwarf in 1969.

-Netherland Dwarf Rabbits Today
+Netherland Dwarfs Today

-Today the Netherland Dwarf rabbit is the Number One most popular rabbit breed across the globe.
+Today the Netherland Dwarf is the Number One most popular rabbit breed across the globe.
 The breed is recognized in every country that has a national rabbit club.
 In the United States, they are recognized in 37 varieties, with 3 more varieties under consideration.

 The UK recognizes all these varieties.
 Plus, under ‘Other Varieties’ (Group 5), the BRC allows "Any Other Color...so long as it conforms to the normal pattern of accepted colours of other breeds."
 In the UK, the Netherland Dwarf is showable in virtually any already accepted color.